Memset/sftpcloudfs/README.md

 These are the minimum recommended versions based in our testing environment.

+You may need to create a host key with ssh-keygen.

 To install the software, run following command:

     python setup.py install